thedentist89/ur-challenge-boiler-plate/README.md

 `npm run start`<br>

-this will run a local server at `http://localhost:8080/`<br>
+This will run a local server at `http://localhost:8080/`<br>

-you can also build the code and bundle it for production by running:<br>
+You can also build the code and bundle it for production by running:<br>

 `npm run build`<br>

-lint your code using:<br>
+Lint your code using:<br>

 `npm run lint`<br>